 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Benin?
+What Is the Climate Like in Benin?

-How Safe is Benin?
+How Safe Is Benin?

 While travel within the country is relatively safe, exercise caution during times of political turmoil.
 Public demonstrations are a common sight, especially on Friday afternoons.